boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 What about ranking?

 We don't actually need anything too fancy for searchcode really.
-I doubt anyone is trying to game its search results, so spam isnt an issue nor is keyword stuffind.
-Anything that affects the ranking can just be deleted too.
-While web search engines tend to use thousands of signals in order to know how to rank searchcode can get by with something simple such as TF/IDF or a BM25 variant.
+I doubt anyone is trying to game its search results, so spam isnt an issue nor is keyword stuffing.
+Anything that affects the ranking in a negative way can just be removed from the index.
+While web search engines tend to use thousands of signals in order to know how to rank searchcode can get by with something simple such as TF/IDF or BM25.
 Thankfully I have already implemented both (including the Lucene TF/IDF variant) for other projects, so moving over is a case of lift and shift.

 The question being can my implementation of it work fast enough over millions of matches.
 At what point is it too slow and eating into our 200 ms time budget.

 Thankfully both are based on simple lookups, basic math, an assignment and then a sort.
 Which part  do you think would be slowest?
 Turns out it was not the ranking, but the sort.
 Thankfully sort algorithms are well understood and the Go one is slow because of using interface.
 There are a few alternatives you can use such as https://github.com/twotwotwo/sorts/ or https://github.com/jfcg/sorty to solve this although for structs you will need to modify as you see fit.
-Again the lack of generics bits us.

 However it did raise an interesting question.
 If you search for a common term such as boom on Bing or Google, both report over 50 million results.
 However the search still comes back instantly.
-Google claims it looked at 548,000,000.
+Google claims it looked at 548,000,000 results.
 That number as I already established is lie, so lets assume it actually looked at 100 million.
-Its a common term so I will assume it was less overestimated than the other ones.
+If it's searching for a common term so I will assume it was less overestimated than the other ones.
 That amount of results if we go by our calculations of about 500 terms per document and then 2504 bytes to store the terms of that document in the index,

 `2504 bytes * 100000000 = ~250 GB`

 This roughly works out to be about 250 GB of data you need to filter through and then sort.
 Lets say Google actually did the full range it reported that works out to 5x that result so 1.2 TB of data.

-Now is it possible to rank and sort that much data in under 500 ms which Google returns in?
+Now is it even possible to rank and sort that much data in under 500 ms which Google returns in?

 There is the terasort benchmark which allows us to at least get an idea about this.
 Its a benchmark based on sorting 1 TB of random data as quickly as possible.
 I tried to find a recent result for this, but this https://www.wired.com/insights/2012/11/breaking-the-minute-barrier-for-terasort/ from 2012 shows that Google was able to sort the 1 TB of data in 54 seconds, using 4000+ CPU cores.